These 7 Spiti Valley camping locations will allow you to camp and enjoy the starry nights for free!

 Other Things To Know

-If you’re solo, it is advised to camp close to some kind of civilization (use the red dots in the map, as your camping location).
-Because some species are better left alone, and you’re not one of them.
-From convenience to safety – camping under the security of a town or some kind of settlement provides better prospects.
-And getting a permission from locals, if you think an empty land might be owned by someone, is – you’ll see – is never a problem.
+If you’re solo, it is advised to camp close to some kind of civilization (use the red dots on the map, as your camping location).
+Because some animals are better left alone, and you’re not one of them.

 Related read this Cheap Spiti Valley Tour if you want to visit there on the minimum possible budget.